 No one knows all the patents out there.
 Thanks to rules that put you on the hook for more money if you know about the patent you’re caught infringing, no one’s in a big rush to read up, either.
 But with companies out there doing nothing but buying patents and sending demand letters, no one can ignore the risk.

 Negotiators spend hours on the phone repeating the same old arguments.
 They delay their deals for days and weeks trading the same old markups.
 Because no one has a solution to the problem.
 It comes down to who’s getting stuck with it, and by how much.

-Here’s a list of approaches I’ve seen in the wild, a checklist of other points to keep in mind, plus some good reading from old hands in the game and a list of organizations offering risk-mitigation services.
+Here’s a list of approaches I’ve seen in the wild, checklists of other points to keep in mind, plus some good reading from old hands in the game and a list of organizations offering risk-mitigation services.
 They can help you break through and get a good deal done.